nightBaker/nightBaker.github.io/_posts/2018-5-14-cache-future.md

 ---
 layout: post
 title: Cache the sfuture with service worker
-date:       2015-05-14
+date:       2017-05-14
-summary:    Cache the sfuture with service worker.
+summary:    Cache the future with service worker.
 categories: jekyll pixyll
 ---